 Project ADAM Tennessee provides schools with information, materials, training and support in the management of Public Access to Defibrillation (PAD) programs.
 Supported by East Tennessee Children's Hospital since 2011, the placement of Automated External Defibrillators (AEDs) in area schools is a priority.
 In addition to these life-saving devices, Project ADAM helps schools coordinate and train emergency response teams, assists with practice drills, and ensures staff and community awareness.

 Project ADAM is a not-for-profit national resource for implementing PADs and works towards the eradication of sudden cardiac death in children through research, education and prevention initiatives.
 As the state affiliate of the national Project ADAM organization, our schools benefit from sharing best practices, medical developments and regional news.
+Click here to make a donation to support our young athletes.

 Automated External Defibrillators (AEDs) are lightweight, portable devices which deliver an electric shock to the heart, only if needed.
 When the heart is in sudden cardiac arrest (SCA), a shock delivered to the heart can halt an abnormal, ineffective rhythm and enable the heart to return to a normal rhythm.
 A shock delivered within 3-5 minutes can save a life and for every minute that passes, survival rates drop by 10%.